SyntaxVoid/SudokuSolver/README.md

 # [Contributing your own code][102]
 ## [Setting remote origin][103]
 If you want to make your own contributions, make sure you're a collaborator.
-If you are unsure or would like to request collaborator access, email John at j.gresl12@gmail.com.
 Once you're a collaborator, run the following to make the master branch the default, replacing YOUR\_GITHUB\_USERNAME with your github.com username.

 ```
 $ cd SudokuSolver